Posted: August 12, 2019

 - Template for County Board Fair Maps Resolution

-- Map and List of Wisconsin Counties that Have Passed Fair Maps Resolutions
+- Map and List of Wisconsin Counties that Have Passed a Fair Maps Resolution

-- List of 8 Counties and 1 Town That Have Passed Fair Maps Referendums
+- List of 8 Counties and 1 Town That Have Passed a Fair Maps Referendum

-- Template for a County Board Resolution for a Fair Maps Referendum in Your County
+- Templates for a County-wide Fair Maps Referendum (updated!)

-- Contacts, including who to call for public speakers and lawn signs
+- Contacts and Speakers, including who to call for lawn signs

 This toolkit, assembled by the Wisconsin Democracy Campaign, is for grassroots activists who are working to ban gerrymandering in Wisconsin.
 It spells out the issue of gerrymandering as clearly as possible, along with talking points you can use with fellow citizens and policymakers alike.
 And it highlights the growing bipartisan grassroots movement in Wisconsin to ban gerrymandering that we’re all a part of.